Re-Elect · Precinct 8 · Town Meeting

 Eric volunteering in Brookline Eric Stone The Stone family on Halloween

 I bring a data-driven, facts-based approach to policy, a consistent pro-housing, pro-schools, pro-environment voting record, and I show up to do the work.
-I serve as Deputy Chair of the Shared Mobility Advisory Committee and I'm endorsed by Brookline for Everyone and Brookline Progressives.
+I serve as Deputy Chair of the Shared Mobility Advisory Committee and I'm endorsed by Brookline for Everyone, Progressive Brookline, and Brookline PAX.

 Brookline faces a fiscal crisis, a housing shortage, and federal hostility toward the communities we cherish.
 Inaction is unacceptable, and I'm asking for your vote on May 5th.